views-platform/docs/Onboarding Resources/internal_technical_guide.md

 In theory, it is not necessary to set up a new environment manually for executing pipeline code as executing the run.sh file takes care of this automatically.
 However, it is also possible to set up your environment manually or to use an already existing environment.
 Each model/ensemble in views-models contains a run.sh and a main.py file.
 The run.sh file will set up a conda  environment, activate it  and start model training while the main.py file only starts model training and assumes that you are in an appropriate environment.
 For first time users, it is best to simply use the run.sh file as it automatically installs all dependencies and does not rely on the user to set up the right environment:

-Step 1: Git clone all Views Platform components
+Step 1: Git clone all VIEWS Platform components

 Step 2: Run the following commands to make sure the viewser configs are set properly:
 - `viewser config set xy`